 Figure 1.
 Visual overview of simulations and concepts.
 Panel (a) provides an overview of an individual simulation.
 An ancestral population founds two initially-identical populations, that evolve independently for T generations in their respective environments.
 After T generations of adaptation, these derived populations interbreed to form hybrids.
 Panel (b) illustrates the process of adaptation in our simulations, wherein two populations (arrows) independently adapt to specified optima.
-The distance between the origin (grey dot) and the optima (red and blue contours) is a parameter in the model, as is the angle of divergence, ϴ, here approximately 90°.
+The distance between the origin (grey dot) and the optima (red and blue contours), d, is a parameter in the model, as is the angle of divergence, ϴ, here approximately 90°.
 Panel (c) illustrates the segregation variance in a group of hybrids and how the fitness of individual hybrids is measured.
 Specifically, hybrids that are near an optimum have high fitness in that environment.